-Canon 1300D versus Nikon D40
+Canon 1300D vs Nikon D40

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D40 are two digital cameras that were announced, respectively, in March 2016 and November 2006.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D40 are two digital cameras that were officially introduced, respectively, in March 2016 and November 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 6 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 6 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D40 is notably smaller (11 percent) than the Canon 1300D.
 However, the D40 is markedly heavier (8 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D40 are weather-sealed.